Elmina Castle: West African slave trade

-From the outset, the Portuguese authorities determined that São Jorge da Mina would not engage directly in the slave trade, as they did not wish to disrupt the gold mining and trade routes of its hinterland with the wars necessary to capture free people and enslave them.
+From the outset, the Portuguese authorities determined that St. George would not engage directly in the slave trade, as they did not wish to disrupt the gold mining and trade routes of its hinterland with the wars necessary to capture free people and enslave them.
 Instead, the Portuguese traded captives with several states/tribes, notably those of the Slave Coast (Benin) and São Tomé.
-This way, São Jorge da Mina served as a transshipment entrepôt.
+This way, St. George served as a transshipment entrepôt.

 By the seventeenth century, most trade in West Africa concentrated on the sale of captives.
-São Jorge da Mina played a significant part in the West African slave trade.
-The castle acted as a depot where enslaved Africans were brought in from different Kingdoms in West Africa.
-The Africans, often captured in the African interior by the slave-catchers of coastal peoples, were sold to Portuguese, and later to Dutch traders in exchange for goods such as textiles and horses.
+Fort St. George played a significant part in the West African slave trade.
+The castle served as a depot where enslaved Africans were brought in from different kingdoms in West Africa.
+The Africans, often captured in the interior by slave-catchers from coastal peoples, were sold to the Portuguese, and likewise later to Dutch traders, in exchange for goods such as textiles and horses.